congriUQ/physics_aware_surrogate/README.md

 ```
 /path/to/matlab -nodesktop -nodisplay -nosplash -r "addpath('./genMicrostruct') ; genCorrMicrostruct ; quit;"
 ```
-`.mat` files containing the center coordinates and radii of each exclusion are stored in the folder `./data`.
+`.mat` files containing the center coordinates and radii of each exclusion are stored in the folder `./data` under a path name dependent on the microstructural parameters.

 ### Generation of fine scale triangular finite element meshes